ergoplatform/ergo-wallet-app/README.md

 # TODO
 [ ] Biometric Auth Security https://stackoverflow.com/a/62445439/7487013
 [ ] QR scan for sending
-[ ] Success landing screen when payment is done
-[ ] CoinGecko Fiat value request
+[ ] Show error reasons for sending transaction (no unspent boxes) [ ] Prevent sending transaction when there are unconfirmed transactions (does not work) [ ] CoinGecko Fiat value request
 [ ] Edit/Delete/Export for Wallets
 [ ] Generate new wallets